NicoLobato/Transcriptomics-data_Supervised-learning-models/treatment_lasso.md

 dim(x_test_final) # 1500    6
 ```

-Once the data has been normalised and reduced, we can proceed with the model.
+Once the data has been normalized and reduced, we can proceed with the model.

 ```
 x_train_final <- t(x_train_final) # transpose to have the genes by columns
 x_test_final <- t(x_test_final)
 ```

-We then apply k-fold cross-validation to determine the optimal value for the regularisation parameter lambda (model tuning).
+We then apply k-fold cross-validation to determine the optimal value for the regularization parameter lambda (model tuning).

 ```
 cv.lasso <- cv.glmnet(x_train_final, y_train, family = "binomial", type.measure = "class",